ODHG1/bouncing-balls/README.md

 # bouncing-balls
 This script lets you make the viral Tiktok bouncing balls videos!

+# IF THERE IS NO SCRIPT FILE IN THE REPOSITORY, THE SCRIPT HASN'T BEEN MADE PUBLIC YET (if you're in a hurry just order from my fiverr)

 Hello there!
 Welcome to Ballz (haha), anyways, yep, this is the Bouncing balls script.
 I made it myself (ODHG1), and if you got this you probably bought it from me on fiverr (https://fiverr.com/odhg1_) or waited until it got put onto Github.